Hormone Replacement Therapy

 We know that hormones control and regulate most of the basic functions of our body.
 They function as the internal communication system of the body that links cells throughout the body.
 They are responsible for coordinating every bodily function, such as growth, digestion, libido, and the immune system.
 Hence, when your hormones spiral out of control, even a touch, they can cause serious implication for your health and wellbeing.
 Hormone Replacement Therapy can help to reinstate your body to its best shape.

 Hormone replacement therapy is simply a medical treatment aimed at replacing the dropping levels of hormones the body is no longer capable of producing and protect health in the long run.
-In addition, it relieves various symptoms related to the period of menopause in women, such as vaginal discomfort, hot flashes, and bone loss, etc. In men, it can help to restore various bodily functions, such as sexual drive, reproductive function, maintaining healthy bones and muscle, etc.
+In addition, it relieves various symptoms related to the period of menopause in women, such as feminine area discomfort, hot flashes, and bone loss, etc. In men, it can help to restore various bodily functions, such as sexual drive, reproductive function, maintaining healthy bones and muscle, etc.

 Hormone Imbalance in Women

 As we know that as women approach their late 40s or early 50s, their ovaries stop releasing an egg every four weeks and they no longer get their monthly periods.
 It indicates that they will not be able to have children naturally.
 HRT is a commonly used treatment that replaces lower levels of female hormones to relieve menopausal symptoms in women.
 Estrogen and progesterone are the most crucial hormones in women’s reproductive systems and also during the time of menopause.
 Estrogen is responsible for stimulating the release of an egg while progesterone helps to prepare the uterus for egg implantation.
 During the natural process of aging or as a result of a hysterectomy, the amount of eggs decreases over time and so does the level of estrogen.
-Some of the other downsides of a fall in the production of estrogen include hot flashes, sweating, mood swings, osteoporosis, loss of libido, urinary problems, thinning of hair, sleep disorders, lower fertility, difficulty with memory and concentration, accumulation of fat in abdomen, hair loss, vaginal discomfort or dryness, and smaller breasts.
+Some of the other downsides of a fall in the production of estrogen include hot flashes, sweating, mood swings, osteoporosis, loss of libido, urinary problems, thinning of hair, sleep disorders, lower fertility, difficulty with memory and concentration, accumulation of fat in abdomen, hair loss, feminine area discomfort or dryness, and smaller breasts.
 The symptoms are usually more severe during the perimenopausal and menopausal phases and decline within 2 to 5 years after the postmenopausal phase.

 Types of Female Hormone Replacement Therapy